4GeeksAcademy/react-hello-flux/README.md

+:warning: This boilerplate is deprecated.
+[Use this one instead](https://github.com/4GeeksAcademy/react-hello-webapp) :warning:

 # Hello World with React + Flux

 This boilerplate is intended for 4Geeks Academy students when doing projects with React.js using Flux.